availproject/op-evm/docs/demo.md

 1. Open your MetaMask wallet.
 2. Go to **Settings > Networks > Add Network > Add a network manually**.
 3. Fill in the following network details:
-    - Network name: `Avail SL`
+    - Network name: `OpEVM devnet`
     - New RPC URL: `http://127.0.0.1:49601/` (use your bootstrap sequencer rpc link)
     - Chain ID: `100`
     - Currency symbol: `ETH`
-4. Click "Save" and switch to the `Avail Sl` network.
+4. Click "Save" and switch to the `OpEVM devnet` network.

 ## Transferring Tokens from the Faucet Account